m-bartos/42_minishell/README.md

 - `--suppressions=minishell.supp` suppresses memory leaks from in-built functions (readline and add_history)
 - `--trace-children=yes` checks memory leaks in child process too
 - `--track-fds=yes` tracks open and closed file descriptors

+## What we learned during coding minishell
+* Understand bash better, how it works underneath
+* Better understanding of processes, forks, wait, waitpid, exit statuses, etc.
+* Learned what signals are and how to handle them
+* Learned to use static variable within clean functions to store a pointer to a struct for later use (see for example the exit_minishell() function)
+* Become more familiar with structs and linked lists

 ## Contributors
 * [m-bartos](https://github.com/m-bartos) - parser - splitter, expander, heredoc; prompt construction